Eswatini Register Travel insurance Destinations

 Serious crimes, including murder and robbery with aggravating circumstances, may lead to the death penalty.

-Possession of pornographic material is illegal and punishable by imprisonment.
+Possession of pornographic material is forbidden and punishable by imprisonment.

-Photography of government buildings and military installations is prohibited.
+Photography of government buildings, military installations, armed forces, royal residences or official ceremonies is prohibited.

 Dual citizenship

-Swazi citizens who acquired another citizenship by marriage or registration, might be asked to renounce that other citizenship or lose Swazi citizenship.
-If you are a Canadian citizen, but also a citizen of Eswatini, our ability to offer you consular services may be limited while you're there.
-You may also be subject to different entry/exit requirements.
+Dual citizenship is not legally recognized in Eswatini.
+Eswatini citizens who acquired another citizenship by marriage or registration, might be asked to renounce that other citizenship or lose Eswatini citizenship.
+If you are a citizen of Canada, but also a citizen of Eswatini, our ability to offer you consular services may be limited in Eswatini.

 Driving